 Once we fully explained this we showed students a I wish my teacher knew youtube video.
 This helped clear up most questions; however, we gave students the opportunity to ask any other questions they may have.

 I Wish My Teacher Knew Notes

 One of the most important questions I’m often asked is… “what do you do with the information that you receive?”
 It truly is situational.
 As educators we typically know what to do in a given situation.
 For example, some students just may want to talk or want advice.
 However, if I received a note that was alarming I would immediately give it to the proper personel.

 This was something we also discussed with our class.
 We made it clear that we only want what’s best for them.
 We are a classroom family.
 This made a lot of sense to our students and they seemed to appreciate that.
 It’s so so so important for your students to know that you are there to help them grow.
 A few of our students said “It’s like your our 2nd mom!”
 Exactly.

 Finally, we asked the students to write their names on the notes.
 We can’t directly help them or talk to them if they’re anonymous.
 However, that’s up to your discretion. 🙂

-Any jar works… some people use a box...
-I’ve also seen people use an empty tissue box.
+One of the most common questions I’m asked is where I bought my jar.
+Honestly, any jar works!
+I’ve also seen some teachers use a cute box... or even an empty tissue box.
 Literally anything!
 My teammate found a jar at Target and I used vinyl to make a sticker.
-But seriously guys anything works.
-Just try it!
-Regardless of what you use.
-What’s more important is reaching those students!
+But seriously anything works.
+Don’t wait to find the perfect jar to try it out.
+What’s more important is reaching those students and opening the lines of communication!
 Shockingly my strongest students are the one’s that wanted to talk the most… and that’s something I truly didn’t expect.